JoseDanielMartinez/reading-notes102d45/102/class3.md

 In order to collaborate on Git projects, users interact with remote repositories.
 These are ersions of a project residing online or on a network.

+# *Summary*

+If you don't have a firm grasp of the basics, you'll likely become swamped in frustration.
+I learned several times training soldiers over the years.
+You can't master intricacies without fundamentals.

 Source: [Udemy](https://blog.udemy.com/git-tutorial-a-comprehensive-guide/#1)